genderkit/genderkit/_articles/gnrh-agonists.md

 - *If you are going through, or about to start puberty*, GnRH agonists can be used to delay puberty.
 The effects of GnRH agonists when used in this way are considered a fully reversible treatment {% cite hembree2009endocrine %}, and may reduce the distress of going through the "wrong" puberty {% cite giordano2020 %} as well as the need for some other treatments later in life {% cite wpath7 %}.
 This is generally considered safe, though there is some evidence that suppressing puberty may have a negative impact on bone development {% cite giordano2020 %}.
 Further information is available on [the GIDS website](https://gids.nhs.uk/evidence-base).

   Due to a recent high court ruling, under-16s will not receive this treatment from the NHS in England and Wales without a 'best interests' court order {% cite specEngDec20Update %}.
+The Tavistock and Portman NHS Foundation Trust is currently in the process of appealing this ruling, and a ruling on appeal will affect the whole of the UK.

   If your doctor determines that prescribing blockers would be in your best interests, they will have to apply to a court for a final decision.
 At the moment, it is unclear exactly what this process will involve.

-  It is likely that private clinics will adopt similar policies.
-However, the legal situation is still developing, so it is difficult to say for certain whether this will become the norm.
+It is likely that private clinics will adopt similar policies, but the legal situation is still developing, so it is difficult to say for certain whether this will become the norm.

 ### Are there other options?